 What Is CBT?

 Talk therapy happens in one-on-one sessions with a psychologist, social worker, or other professional therapist.
-It can help you change unhelpful thinking and behavior that can hurt your condition.
-Therapists help you learn to deal with your circumstances so you can feel better.
+It can help you change unhelpful thinking and behavior that can make your situation worse.
+Therapists show you ways to handle your circumstances so you can feel better.